MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 **Roman Urdu retrieval gap**

 The embedding model (`all-MiniLM-L6-v2`) is trained primarily on English text.
 When a user asks a question in Roman Urdu, the query embedding may not match the English document chunks as accurately as an English query would.
-The LLM can still generate a Roman Urdu response, but retrieval precision is lower for Roman Urdu inputs than for English ones.
+The LLM can still generate a Roman Urdu response, but retrieval precision is lower for Roman Urdu inputs.

 **Knowledge base freshness**